Artuom-max/RUINED/README.md

+Credits:
+1. Artuom
-Credits: Artuom; davezilly, i am ; BARANMUZU.
+2. davezilly, i am
+3. BARANMUZU

 If the song is delayed, restart everything.